blakelymayhall/odin-rockpaperscissors/README.md

 This project is meant to give the student creative liberty to make a UI and provide functionality via JavaScript.

 This will require code refactoring and iteration on the UI to be dynamic, and user-friendly.

+# TODO:
+- show image based on selection(s)
+- display the final score / reset button
+- do we want the game log to extend?
+Do you have another option?
+Could show ties as something else?